nate-strauser/meteor-cookbook/svg/recipe.md

 	</g>
 </svg>
 ```
-This markup is a little more complicated in that we are using some transform directives to properly position our elements.Positioning the text element here is not trivial, it must be precisly positioned using the attributes of the rectable element.
+This markup is a little more complicated in that we are using the transform directives to properly position our elements.
+Positioning the text element here is not trivial, it must be precisely positioned using the attributes of the rectangle element.
 The complexity to render such a simple graph makes it clear that a library like D3 is rather useful for anything but the most simple data representations.

 ```
 Template.simpleVerticalBarGraph.events({